facingapp/website/SETUP.md

 Once you've connected, any changes you make in Android Studio will be automatically pushed to your physical device.

+### Using PhoneGap Emulators

+You can also launch the application directly into local iOS and Android Emulators with ease.
+First you'll need to install a quick tool:

+    $ npm install -g ios-sim

+Now you can launch the app with the iOS Simulator ( assuming you already have the XCode app installed ):

+    $ cd ./app/facing
+    $ cordova emulate ios

+And to test it in Android, you can run the following:

+    $ cd ./app/facing
+    $ cordova emulate android

 ### Using PhoneGap Command-Line Interface

 For more information on the PhoneGap Command-Line Interface, read their [online documentation](http://docs.phonegap.com/en/3.5.0/guide_cli_index.md.html#The%20Command-Line%20Interface).